jonathantorres/Dotfiles/docs/vim.md

 #### Editing
 `x` - delete character
+`s` - delete character and enter insert mode
 `a` - insert after the text cursor
 `A`- append to the end of the line
 `o` - insert a new line below the cursor
 `O` - insert a new line above the cursor
+`~` - toggle case
+`I` - move to the beginning of the line and enable insert mode
+`J` - join current and next line
 `dd` - delete line
 `S` - delete line and enable insert mode
 `dw` - delete word